iterative/dvc.org/content/docs/studio/troubleshooting.md

 Refer to the [DVC documentation](https://dvc.org/doc) for help on making commits to a DVC repository.
 Instructions on how to specify custom files can be found [here][project-settings].

+Note that if you're connecting to a repository just to fetch models for the model registry, and your repository is not expected to contain experiment data, metrics or hyperparameters, your project will appear empty.
+This is ok - you will still be able to work with your models in the model registry.

 ## Project does not contain the columns that I want